programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 # Pre-processing and Cleaning YouTube Data
-Now that you have imported the dataset, the comment text data still needs to be cleaned and preprocessed to make it usable for text data mining.
+Now that you have imported the dataset, the comment text data still needs to be cleaned and pre-processed to make it usable for text data mining.

 Because of other unique properties of YouTube comments (such as rare words, slang, other languages, or comments composed mostly of special characters or emojis), some additional data cleaning is necessary to ensure that each comment used contains enough meaningful text data for Wordfish scaling.
 Comments with little or or no usable text data need to be removed, because they will cause substantial skew in a Wordfish model (impacting the meaningfulness of results) or may cause it to fail entirely.

 As explained below, the Wordfish model relies on scores given to words with semantic meaning.
 Comments with less than 10 words are not likely to contain much meaning.
 If you are using a different analytical model, you may wish not to remove emojis, links, numbers, mentions, and other miscellaneous detail.

-## Remove Stopwords
+## Remove Stopwords and Punctuation
 The first pre-processing step is to remove stopwords, which are common words that provide little to no meaningful information about your research question.
 As [Emil Hvitfeldt and Julia Silge](https://smltar.com/stopwords) explain, whether commonly excluded words would provide meaningful information to your project depends upon your analytical task.
 For this reason, researchers should think carefully about which words to remove from their dataset.

 The following code creates a custom stopword list that combines researcher-defined stop words alongside the standard stopword list supplied in the `quanteda` computational text analysis package.
 To change the custom stopwords, simply replace our words with your own.
 The words "bronstein", "derrick" and "camry" were notable outliers in our specific dataset; you will likely find that other words are outliers in yours.